Quantum Statistical Mechanics and the Boundary of Modular Curves

 This corresponds to taking the quotient by the action of $T$ (hence by the action of $\GL_2(\Z)$) in a noncommutative way, by considering a crossed product algebra instead of an algebra of functions constant along the orbits.
-This will be a semigroup crossed product with respect to the semigroup ${\rm Red}$ discussed above, and in a form that will implement the action of the shift operator $T$ as in Lemma~\ref{Tactiongk}.
-The semigroup crossed product approach is better in the boundary case than requiring $\GL_2(\Z)$-invariance as in the bulk case, because, unlike the bulk case, the boundary action of $\GL_2(\Z)$ on $\P^1(\R)$ has dense orbits.
-We will also be considering bounded functions of $x\in [0,1]$, rather than continuous.
-The reason will be clear when we consider such boundary functions that are obtained as integration on certain configurations of geodesics in the bulk space.
+This will be a semigroup crossed product with respect to the semigroup ${\rm Red_N}$ discussed above, and in a form that will implement the action of the shift operator $T$ as in Lemma~\ref{Tactiongk}.
+We will work with the algebra of continuous functions on the disconnection $\cD_{[0,1]\cap \Q}$.
+In Corollary~\ref{BEsubalg} we will further extend this disconnection space by including additional $T$-invariant subspaces.
+The reason for this further extension will become clear when we consider such boundary functions that are obtained as integration on certain configurations of geodesics in the bulk space, see Lemma~\ref{SG2linT}.